voglerdaniel/data-512-final-project/README.md

 ## Finding Deliverables:
 Please find project deliverables in the following locations:
-- Visualizations & collaboration reflection at TOP LEVEL OF THIS REPO
+- Key figures are in the `output` folder, located [here](./output/)
+- Discussion on the primary insights from the figures are in the `visualizations_and_reflections.pdf` report [here](./visualizations_and_reflections.pdf)
-- Supprting analysis in the `code/combining_distance_and_aqi.ipynb` file
+- Reflections on the collaborative efforts that produced the analysis behind these figures is in the `collaborative_reflection_statement.docx` [here](./collaborative_reflection_statement.docx)

-To review the analysis, please start with `code/fire_distances.ipynb`.
-That notebook guides users through the remaining workflow.
+Notebooks documenting the analysis that led to the above outputs is contained in the `code` folder [here](./code/).
+The analysis is divided into four different notebooks, one for each major stage of work:
+- **Notebook 1:** [Calculating Fire Distances](./code/fire_distances.ipynb) calculates the distance between in-scope wildfires and Pueblo, CO
+- **Notebook 2:** [Getting AQI Data](./code/getting_aqi.data.ipynb) gathers the constituent parts of air quality index (AQI) and uses them to calculate the index
+- **Notebook 3:** [Combining Distance and AQI](./code/combining_distance_and_aqi.ipynb) computes the smoke intensity estimate (SIE) metric using the distances from Notebook 1, then analyzes its association with the AQI index.
+- **Notebook 4:** [Public Health Extension](./code/public_health_extension.ipynb) explores variables quantifying public health outcomes provided by the Colorado Dept. of Public Health & Environment; analyzes and visualizes their association with the SIE.
+-

 ## Additional Folders
 Throughout the notebooks you will find `raw_data` and `intermediate_data` folders referenced.
 Due to GitHub file size limits the contents of those folders are not included in this repository.
-If someone were to clone this repository and run the notebooks starting with `code/fire_distances.ipynb`, those folders would be populated locally.
+Please clone this repository and run the notebooks starting with `code/fire_distances.ipynb` to populate these folders locally.